qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/single-command.md

 - Commands created using [MyCommand](https://dev.bukkit.org/projects/mycommand)
 - Commands which are not registered in a `plugin.yml`, such as [WorldEdit](https://dev.bukkit.org/projects/worldedit) commands

-To add commands to be converted, simply add them under the `other-command-to-convert` section in the CommandAPI's `config.yml`.
+To add commands to be converted, add them under the `other-command-to-convert` section in the CommandAPI's `config.yml`.

-::: tip Example - Converting arbitrary commands
+::: tip Example – Converting arbitrary commands

 In this example, we want to convert the `//set` command from WorldEdit, as well as a custom command `/mycommand`.
 Note that since WorldEdit's `//set` command has two forward slashes, we ignore the first one (because that is the symbol used to start commands), but must make sure that we include the second one as that is part of WorldEdit's command syntax.
 This is the following `config.yml` that you would need: